-(By the way this article is very long, if you want to go straight to the DIY candle designs just scroll down!)
+This article is very long, if you want to go straight to the DIY candle designs just scroll down.

 Like a moth to a flame, we are fascinated by bright lights and DIY-ing candles is one way of satisfying this fascination.
 DIY candles are inexpensive and easy to make.
-You can store them for personal use or use them for any occasion –birthdays, thanksgiving, Christmas, homecomings, valentine’s, weddings, and other celebrations.
-They can also be given away as tokens or gifts to your family, friends, and love ones.
+You can store them for personal use or use them for any occasion—birthdays, thanksgiving, Christmas, homecomings, valentines, weddings, and other celebrations.
+They can also be given away as tokens or gifts to your family, friends, and loved ones.
 Given slight adjustments, they are appropriate for any occasion.
 The possibilities for DIY candles are endless.

 Decorative candle lights make any day cozier and nostalgic at the same time.
 To make it more interesting, one of the main advantages of using candles as a decorative accessory is that they are inexpensive, can be purchased easily, and come in a wide variety of colors, designs, and scents.
 Combining and arranging various scents and colors can also make your home pleasant and special.

-- Did you know that the earliest surviving candles originated in China made from whale fat?
+- Did you know that the earliest surviving candles originating from China were made from whale fat?

 - Did you know that candles have been used as clocks by many different cultures?

 Candles were an effective way of keeping time on a cloudy day or at night.
 Some candles were marked with evenly spaced lines while some used different colored to signify hours.